 Chipola College has been “Changing Lives and Creating Futures” since it first opened its doors in 1947.
 I look forward to working with the entire college community this school year as we write another chapter in the rich history of Chipola College.

 CARES Act - Higher Education Emergency Relief Fund

 For detailed information on CARES Act Higher Education Emergency Relief Fund-Student Portion, view the college's CARES Act Disclosures.

-For detailed information on CARES Act Higher Education Emergency Relief Fund-Institutional Portion, view the college's Q1 CARES Act Institutional Report 2020.
+For detailed information on CARES Act Higher Education Emergency Relief Fund-Institutional Portion, view the college's 2nd Quarter CARES Act Institutional Portion Report.